Sociology

 6. Communication: students will develop the ability to present their ideas both verbally and in writing.

-7. Ethics: students will develop an awareness of the ethics of social science research so as to fulfill ICU's mission of creating responsible global citizens.
+7. Ethics: students will develop an awareness of the ethics of social science research promoting ICU's mission of creating responsible global citizens.

 Major Faculty